Attila Petschauer: Murder

 A fictionalized account of his life and death was dramatised in the 1999 film Sunshine, starring Ralph Fiennes.

-Recent research by historians Csaba B. Stenge and Krisztián Ungváry show that according to the records of the Hungarian Royal Army, Petschauer died of typhus in a Soviet POW camp.

 Hall of Fame

 He was inducted into the International Jewish Sports Hall of Fame in 1985.

 Memorial event

 The Attila Petschauer Event was begun in 1995 as a memorial to Petschauer by his relative, Dr. Richard Markowitz.
 It is known across the United States as one of the top sabre events.